Azure/RDS-Templates/wvd-sh/arm-template-customization/readme.md

-# Azure Virtual Desktop - Post Update Custom Configuration solution
+# Azure Virtual Desktop - Custom Configuration solution

 ## Description

-This solution will deploy the Virtual Desktop Optimization Tool to an AVD session host using the Azure Portal with the Post Update Custom Configuration option.
+This solution will deploy the Virtual Desktop Optimization Tool to an AVD session host using the Azure Portal with the Custom Configuration option.
 The json and ps1 files must be saved to a publicly accessible storage location, like a public GitHub repository or a public Azure Blob Storage container.

 ## Implementation